SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="the-freeness-of-salvation" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 6.</a><br><span style="font-style:italic;font-weight:bold;">Of the Freeness of Salvation</span>

-Of the Freeness of Salvation We believe that the blessings of salvation are made free to all by the gospel<sup style="font-weight:bold;">33</sup>; that it is the immediate duty of all to accept them by a cordial, penitent, and obedient faith<sup style="font-weight:bold;">34</sup>; and that nothing prevents the salvation of the greatest sinner on earth but his own inherent depravity and voluntary rejection of the gospel<sup style="font-weight:bold;">35</sup>; which rejection involves him in an aggravated condemnation<sup style="font-weight:bold;">36</sup>.
+Of the Freeness of Salvation We believe that the blessings of salvation are made free to all by the gospel;<sup style="font-weight:bold;">33</sup> that it is the immediate duty of all to accept them by a cordial, penitent, and obedient faith;<sup style="font-weight:bold;">34</sup> and that nothing prevents the salvation of the greatest sinner on earth but his own inherent depravity and voluntary rejection of the gospel;<sup style="font-weight:bold;">35</sup> which rejection involves him in an aggravated condemnation.<sup style="font-weight:bold;">36</sup>

 <ol start="33">
     <li id="33">Isa.
 55:1; Rev. 22:17; Luke 14:17</li>